Roildan/AMAPp/notes/basics.md

     - Settings      --> Mail (mailgun / nodemailer ?)

  * Choose language --> i18n-node

+ * Local storage of images instead of URLs

  * Management :
     - Table of users (Sorted by privilege) --> To be improve